 After you have added the image to your campaign, it's time to add a button that takes people to the video's landing page.
-Add the main CTA of the video directly below the image and write a CTA like click here to watch, or play now.
+Add the main CTA of the video directly below the image and write a CTA like click here to watch or play now.

-You must make sure that the video is already hosted online on either your website or video platform like YouTube as only then will you be able to direct readers to it.
+You must ensure that the video is already hosted online on either your website or a video platform like YouTube, as only then will you be able to direct readers to it.